'Crucial' vote could move Italy to right; many might boycott

 They could be a test case for whether hard-right sentiment is gaining more traction in the 27-nation European Union.
 Recently, a right-wing party in Sweden surged in popularity by capitalizing on peoples’ fears about crime.

-Meloni’s main alliance partner is right-wing League party leader Matteo Salvini, who blames crime on migrants.
-Salvini has long been a staunch ideological booster of right-wing governments in Hungary and Poland.
+No single party in Italy stands much chance of winning enough seats to govern alone, but right-wing and right-leaning centrists forged a campaign pact that could secure Meloni a parliamentary majority and propel her into power.
+Her main alliance partner is right-wing League party leader Matteo Salvini, who blames crime on migrants and has long been a staunch ideological booster of right-wing governments in Hungary and Poland.

 “Elections in the middle of a war, in the midst of an energy crisis and the dawn of what is likely to be an economic crisis … almost by definition are crucial elections,” said Nathalie Tocci, director of Rome-based think tank the International Affairs Institute.